-- Sending copies of EPSDT Tracking Forms to MC monthly.
-Please send forms by mail to 4500 E Cotton Center Blvd., Phoenix, AZ 85040 - Attn: Medical Management or fax the forms to 602-431-7157. - Using all clinical encounters to assess the need for EPSDT screening and/or services. - Documenting in the medical record the member's decision not to participate in the EPSDT program, if appropriate. - Making referrals for diagnosis and treatment when necessary and initiate follow-up services within 60 days. - Scheduling the next appointment at the time of the current office visit for children 24 months of age and younger. - Reporting all EPSDT encounters on required claim forms, using the Preventive Medicine Codes. - Referring members to WIC, AzEIP and Head Start as appropriate. - Initiating and coordinating referrals to behavioral health providers as necessary.
+- Using current AHCCCS standardized EPSDT tracking forms to document services provided and compliance with AHCCCS standards.
+The EPSDT Tracking Forms are available on MC's website under [Forms](#).
+They are also available on the AHCCCS website. - Sending copies of EPSDT Tracking Forms to MC monthly.
+Please send forms by mail to 4755 S. 44th Place, Phoenix, AZ 85040 - Attn: Quality Management or fax the forms to 602-431-7157. - Using all clinical encounters to assess the need for EPSDT screening and/or services. - Documenting in the medical record the member's decision not to participate in the EPSDT program, if appropriate. - Making referrals for diagnosis and treatment when necessary and initiate follow-up services within 60 days. - Scheduling the next appointment at the time of the current office visit for children 24 months of age and younger. - Reporting all EPSDT encounters on required claim forms, using the Preventive Medicine Codes. - Referring members to WIC, AzEIP and Head Start as appropriate. - Initiating and coordinating referrals to behavioral health providers as necessary.